Course Outline

 Practical Applications and Case Studies

-• Real-world examples of Zero Trust implementations within government agencies
+• Real-world examples of Zero Trust implementations in government agencies

 • Lessons learned and best practices for effective Zero Trust deployment in the public sector